Architecture of Africa: Nubia

 Nubian architecture is one of the most ancient in the world.
-The earliest style of Nubian architecture includes the speos, structures carved out of solid rock under the A-Group culture (3700-3250 BCE).
+The earliest style of Nubian architecture includes the speos, structures carved out of solid rock under the A-Group culture (3700–3250 BCE).
 Egyptians borrowed and made extensive use of the process at Speos Artemidos and Abu Simbel.
 A-Group culture led eventually to the C-Group culture, which began building using light, supple materials—animal skins and wattle and daub—with larger structures of mudbrick later becoming the norm.

-The C-Group culture was related to that of the city of Kerma, which was settled around 2400 BC.
+The C-Group culture was related to that of the city of Kerma, which was settled around 2400 BCE.
 It was a walled city containing religious buildings, large circular dwellings, a palace, and well-laid-out roads.
 On the east side of the city, a funerary temple and chapel were laid out.
 It supported a population of 2,000.
 One of its most enduring structures was the Deffufa, a mudbrick temple, on top of which ceremonies were performed.

-Between 1500 and 1085 BC, Egypt conquered and dominated Nubia, which brought about the Napatan phase of Nubian history: the birth of the Kingdom of Kush.
+Between 1500 and 1085 BCE, Egypt conquered and dominated Nubia, which brought about the Napatan phase of Nubian history: the birth of the Kingdom of Kush.
 Kush was immensely influenced by Egypt and eventually conquered Egypt.
 During this phase, we see the building of numerous pyramids and temples.
 Gebel Barkal, in the town of Napata, was a significant site, where Kushite pharaohs received legitimacy.

 Thirteen temples and two palaces have been excavated in Napata, which has yet to be fully excavated.
 Sudan contains 223 Nubian pyramids, more numerous but smaller than the Egyptian pyramids, at three major sites: El Kurru, Nuri, and Meroe.
 The elements of Nubian pyramids, built for kings and queens, included steep walls, a chapel facing east, a stairway facing east, and a chamber accessed via the stairway.
 The Meroe site has the most pyramids and is considered the largest archaeological site in the world.
-Around AD 350, the area was invaded by the Kingdom of Aksum and the Napatan kingdom collapsed.
+Around 350 CE, the area was invaded by the Kingdom of Aksum and the Napatan kingdom collapsed.